 According to the study, after the delayed start time, "students reported significantly more satisfaction with sleep and experienced improved motivation.
 Daytime sleepiness, fatigue and depressed mood had reduced."
 It was also correlated with a significant increase in sleep duration on school nights of 45 minutes as well as a reduction in weekend oversleep.

-Results: Students getting less than 7 hours of sleep decreased by 79.4%
+Results: Students getting less than 7 hours of sleep decreased by 79.4%At least eight hours of sleep increased from 16.4% to 54.7%.

 Students rating themselves as unhappy or depressed decreased significantly from 65.8% to 45.1%